Miele Triflex HX1 Review

 • Y-gauge (sealed): 22 foot pounds

-In my opinion, the unsealed result is the most accurate since it has the least number of variables and represents the working suction of a vacuum.
+In my opinion, the unsealed result is the most accurate, as it has the fewest variables and represents the working suction of a vacuum.

 It’s only behind the V11 Torque Drive and Outsize with the unsealed test, which I think is good company for a stick vacuum.